habnabit/vcversioner/docs/index.rst

 ------------------------

 vcversioner by default executes ``git describe --tags --long`` to get version information.
-This means to describe the current commit, using all tags (as opposed to just unannotated tags), and always output the long format (``1.0-0-gdeadbeef`` instead of just ``1.0`` if the current commit is tagged).
+This command will output a string that describes the current commit, using all tags (as opposed to just unannotated tags), and always output the long format (``1.0-0-gdeadbeef`` instead of just ``1.0`` if the current commit is tagged).

 However, sometimes this isn't sufficient.
 If someone wanted to only use annotated tags, the git command could be amended like so::